'a history in banking'

 Established in 1890, when it was known as The Salvation Army Bank, Reliance Bank Limited is built upon caring foundations that remain as strong as ever.
 The Salvation Army's founder, William Booth, was a man renowned for getting things done.
 When he needed to attract investments to finance mortgages on property vital to the work of the movement, his response was to set up the Army's own bank.

-Today, The Salvation Army Trustee Company and The Salvation Army International Trustee Company still retain joint ownership of the bank.
-All profits made by the Bank go to support the ongoing work of The Salvation Army. this will either be in the form of direct donations made to the Bank's owners or by increasing the values of the shareholders' investment in the Bank through retained earnings.
+Today, we remain part of The Salvation Army and all profits made by the Bank go to support its ongoing work.
+This will either be in the form of direct donations made to The Salvation Army or by increasing the value of shareholder investment in the Bank through retained earnings.

-Reliance Bank is BIG on customer care and puts people first, just like The Salvation Army.
+Reliance Bank prioritises customer care and puts people first, just like The Salvation Army.
 We care about our customers and the issues that matter to you.
-We believe in ethical banking and our investments are made within strict ethical boundaries and our profits are used to further The Salvation Army's evangelical and charitable work.
+We believe in ethical banking and our investments and loans are made within strict ethical boundaries.
+We're proud to support The Salvation Army's evangelical and charitable work.

 Reliance Bank's Mission Statement